chef/knife-azure/README.md

                                         DNS correctly in the --azure-dns-name option

 #### Azure VM Quick Create
 You can create a server with minimal configuration.
 On the Azure Management Portal, this corresponds to a "Quick Create - VM".
-Sample command for quick create (for an ubuntu instance):
+Sample command for quick create (for an Ubuntu instance):

     knife azure server create
                 --azure-publish-settings-file '/path/to/your/cert.publishsettingsfile'
                 --azure-dns-name 'myservice'
                 --azure-service-location 'West US'